acmater/exmoset/README.md

 ```

 ### Fingerprints
 Fingerprints are a standardized way for Molspace to calculate the properties for each molecule it is analysing.
-Its arguments determine the grammatical structure of the label that will be produced, and a function to calculate the property (calculator) along with what molecular format this function works on (mol_format).
+Its arguments determine the grammatical structure of the label that will be produced (`property, noun and verb`), and a function to calculate the property (`calculator`) along with what molecular format this function works on (`mol_format`).
+The grammatical structure of the resulting labels is a work in progress, and may lead to some poor results that require further processing.

 ```python
 def contains_C(mol):